giantswarm/gitops-template/docs/add_wc_structure.md

 In order to do so, you need to first generate a regular (dedicated for this single cluster) GPG keypair and deliver it to the cluster.
 Follow the below instructions in order to do it.

+**Important**, the instructions here will tell you how to create a single GPG key-pair for the entire WC-related structure.
+If you need more granular encryption you can repeat most of the steps to produce multiple key-pair and encryption rules for them, remember though of saving all of them under a single `${WC_NAME}.gpgkey.enc.yaml` Kubernetes Secret, you MUST not create multiple Secrets.

 1. Generate a GPG key with no passphrase (`%no-protection`):

     ```sh